-- (6) If the owners have the right to consent to any proposed substitutions, and the person authorized to make substitutions receives, within 21 days after the date of the notice of substitution required by this subsection, a written objection to the proposed substitution from at least ten percent (10%) of all owners in the multisite times share program, a meeting of the owners must be conducted by the managing entity within 30 days after the end of the 21-day period.
+- in the multisite timeshare program calculated in seven-day increments. - (6) If the owners have the right to consent to any proposed substitutions, and the person authorized to make substitutions receives, within 21 days after the date of the notice of substitution required by this subsection, a written objection to the proposed substitution from at least ten percent (10%) of all owners in the multisite timeshare program, a meeting of the owners must be conducted by the managing entity within 30 days after the end of the 21-day period.
 The proposed substitution is ratified unless it is rejected by a majority of owners voting in person or by proxy at the meeting, provided that at least twenty-five percent (25%) of all owners cast votes. - (7) The person authorized to make substitutions may make unlimited substitutions in a given year if a proposed substitution is approved in advance by a majority of owners of the multisite timeshare program voting in person or by proxy at a meeting called for that purpose, provided that at least twenty-five percent (25%) of the total number of owners cast votes. - (8) The person authorized to make substitutions shall notify all owners of the multisite timeshare program in writing of the decision to make a substitution.
 This notice must meet all of the following requirements: - a.
 The notice must be given at least six months in advance of the date that the proposed substitution will occur. - b.
 The notice must state the last day after the end of the six-month period on which reservations will be accepted from owners for use of the existing timeshare units that will be replaced. - c.
 The notice must state that owners shall have 21 days after the date of the notice of substitution to file a written objection with the person authorized to make substitutions. - (9) The person authorized to make substitutions may remove existing timeshare units for substitution only after those timeshare units have no pending purchaser use reservations. - (10) The person authorized to make substitutions must comply with the one-to-one use night to use right ratio and the requirements of G.S.
-93A-63 in ascertaining the desirability of the proposed substitution and its impact upon the demand for and availability of existing timeshare units, amenities, or timeshare projects. - (c) With respect to deletion of timeshare units, amenities, or timeshare projects, the timeshare declaration must provide for the following:
+93A-63 in ascertaining the desirability of the proposed substi nities, or timeshare projects must comply with the one-to-one use night to use right ratio and the requirements of G.S.
+93A-63 in ascertaining the desirability of the proposed addition and its impact upon the demand for and availability of existing timeshare units, amenities, or timeshare projects.